b3nitajo/google-bookSeach/README.md

 # What is Save n Search?
 An app where users can search and save books from Google Books Collection and also add custom entries to the reading list.

-equires you to create React components, work with helper/util functions, and utilize React lifecycle methods to query and display books based on user searches.
-You'll also use Node, Express and MongoDB so that users can save books to review or purchase later.

 # How it works?
 Save n Search is a MERN application built using NodeJS, MongoDB, Express, React, Google Books API and Bootstrap CSS Framework.